dfed/swift-async-queue/README.md

     await queue.await {
         /*
         `async` context that can return a value or throw an error.
-        Executes after all other enqueued work has completed or suspended.
+        Executes after all other enqueued work has begun executing.
         Work enqueued after this task will wait for this task to complete or suspend.
         */
     }